-Abstract

-Optoelectronic tweezers (OET) is a new optical manipulation technique to trap individual particles with sizes ranging from tens of nanometers to hundreds of micrometers [1].
-Using optically-controlled dielectrophoretic force, OET enables complex, dynamic manipulation functions using light intensities up to 100,000 times lower than that of conventional laser tweezers.
-This paper will review the principle of the OET, and highlight recent advances in manipulating semiconductor nanowires and biological cells in culture media.
+Abstract: Optoelectronic tweezers is a new technique to trap and manipulate particles with sizes ranging from tens of nanometers to hundreds of micrometers.
+Using optically-controlled dielectrophoretic force on a photoconductive electrode, optoelectronic tweezers enables complex, dynamic manipulation functions using light intensities up to 100,000 times lower than that of conventional laser tweezers.